Learn about the tamper switch on the Ring Alarm contact sensors.

 Installed on windows and doors, Contact Sensors monitor when someone enters the home or opens a window.
-If the Contact Sensor is triggered with or without your consent, the alarm will sound or a notification will be sent to your app (or both depending on your settings).
+If the Contact Sensor is triggered, the alarm will siren, a notification will be sent to you via the Ring app, or both depending on your personal settings.

 - Slide the cover back on the mounting bracket securely until you hear it snap into place.